Open Scholarship

 The Principles

-The Principles for Open Access to Research Outputs at Melbourne commit both the University and its researchers to disseminating our research as widely as possible.
+Updated in July 2023, the Principles for Open Access to Research Outputs at Melbourne commit the University and its researchers to disseminating research as widely as possible.

 View -